 - a) Fuel pump and fuel pressure regulator must be the originally fitted and homologated part with no modification allowed. - b) The fuel pressure must be as homologated.
 The pressure tolerance at the technical control is +0.5 bar in respect to the maximum pressure of the homologated motorcycle.
-All motorcycles must have a special device on the fuel line in accordance with FIM specifications for fuel pressure checks, or teams must provide a temporary adaptor to allow checks. - c) Fuel lines from the fuel tank up to the injectors (fuel hoses, delivery pipe assembly, joints, clamps, fuel canister) may be replaced and must be located in such a way that they are protected from crash damage. - d) Quick connectors or dry break connectors may be used. - e) Fuel vent lines may be replaced. - f) Fuel filters may be added.
+All motorcycles must have a special device on the fuel line in accordance with FIM specifications for fuel pressure checks, or teams must provide a temporary adaptor to allow checks. - c) Fuel lines from the fuel tank up to the injectors (fuel hoses, delivery pipe assembly, joints, clamps, fuel canister) may be replaced and must be located in such a way that they are protected from crash damage. - d) Fuel level sensors may be removed or fixed in position. - e) Quick connectors or dry break connectors may be used. - f) Fuel vent lines may be replaced. - g) Fuel filters may be added.